 If you are feeling ill, please follow these steps:

 - Contact your Manager immediately and tell them you are feeling ill.
 Stay home from work and self-isolate.

 - Do the COVID-19 Self-Assessment Test on the Alberta Health Services website.

 - Follow the instructions you get at the end of the self-assessment.
-If you are instructed to call 8-1-1, stay on the line until someone answers.
+You may be instructed to call 8-1-1 and speak with a nurse, or book a Covid-19 Test.

 - Contact your manager to communicate the information provided to you by the online self-assessment or 8-1-1.